dotzenith/lovesay/README.md

 ---

 ### ❖ What's New?
-0.2.1 - lovesay now has themes :)
+0.2.2 - More Themes and changes to themes config :)

 ---